frankframework/frank-manual/docs/source/horizonsValidateBooking.rst

 The ``<forward>`` tags link the forward names to paths.
 On success, we go to the pipeline exit having path "Exit", finishing execution.
-The ``<pipeline>`` tag contains an ``<exit>`` tag that links path "Exit" to exit state "success".
-The "XmlValidator" pipe always echos its input message to its output message.
-Therefore, the output message of the ingest booking adapter equals the incoming XML in this case.
+The ``<pipeline>`` tag contains an ``<exit>`` tag that links path "Exit" to exit state "success" and code 201.
+The "XmlValidator" pipe echos its input message to its output message, both if validation succeeds and if validation fails.
+Therefore, the output message of the ingest booking adapter equals the incoming booking if it is valid.

 For testing, it is wise to produce an error message if validation fails.
 Therefore, forward name "failure" is linked to the pipe named "makeInvalidBookingError".
 This pipe replaces the incoming message by an error message.
-The "FixedResult" pipe never fails and follows the (predefined) forward name "success".
-It points to path "ServerError", corresponding to exit state "failure".
+The "FixedResult" pipe never fails and follows its (predefined) forward name "success".
+That forward points to path "ServerError", corresponding to exit state "failure" and code 500.

 You can test your adapter as follows.
 Copy the valid booking XML to some file on your computer, say ``validBooking.xml``.
 Then execute the following